shadow/shadow/docs/shadow_config_spec.md

 args: ['--user-agent', 'Mozilla/5.0 (compatible; ...)', 'http://myserver:8080']
 ```

+Shell expansion (which includes `~/` expansion) is not performed on either
+format.
+In the command-line format, the string is parsed as an argument vector
+following typical shell quotation parsing rules.

 #### `hosts.<hostname>.processes[*].environment`

 Default: ""
 Type: Object

 Environment variables passed when executing this process.

+Shell expansion (which includes `~/` expansion) is not performed on any fields.

 Examples: